Azure/PSRule.Rules.Azure/docs/en/rules/Azure.PublicIP.IsAttached.md

 ## SYNOPSIS

-Public IP address should be attached or removed.
+Public IP addresses should be attached or cleaned up if not in use.

 ## DESCRIPTION